NASA Internship Paves the Way to a Galaxy of Opportunities

 Ashley Horan ’15 had been captivated by the night sky since she was a little girl and when Professor Alessandro Massarotti saw her promise as an astrophysicist he guided her to a constellation of opportunities that allowed her to explore her passion to its fullest.Story

-Earth & Planetary Science bachelor of science: The new program is meant to serve students with a strong interest in math, physics, chemistry and computational methods applied to planetary sciences, who wish to pursue technical careers (e.g. traditional/alternative energy industries) or graduate studies at research universities with strong earth and planetary science programs.
+Earth & Planetary Sciences bachelor of science: The program is meant to serve students with a strong interest in math, physics, chemistry and computational methods applied to planetary sciences, who wish to pursue technical careers (e.g. traditional/alternative energy industries) or graduate studies at research universities with strong earth and planetary science programs.

 The major would be useful to those wishing to pursue advanced degrees in areas such as:

 All degree programs associated with the Department of Physics & Astronomy, including the Earth & Planetary Sciences Program, offer students access to Stonehill’s partnership with the University or Rochester Institute of Optics, a leading institution in the fields of physics and engineering.
 Technologies deriving from the study of optics are widely used in the geosciences, including satellite prospecting, seismic wave tomography, and many other applications.
 Students who obtain their Stonehill degree with a 3.6 GPA average (amenable to 3.4 in special cases) are directly admitted to a master of science program at the Institute of Optics after graduating from Stonehill.